shubham1436/insightedge-flight-delay-demo/article/article.md

 ![Architecture](img/architecture.png)

-For the hardest part, prediction, we are going to use Spark Machine Learning technology.
+For the hardest part, prediction, we are going to use Spark Machine Learning technology with (decision tree algorithm)[https://spark.apache.org/docs/1.6.0/mllib-decision-tree.html].
 For performing real time predictions we are going to se Spark Streaming technology combined with Apache Kafka which will simulate endless and continuous data flow.
-Streamed data will be processed by decision tree model and results are saved into Data Grid for future usage.
+Streamed data will be processed by a decision tree model and results are saved into InsightEdge data grid for future usage.

 The solution consist from two parts(Spark jobs):
 - Model training